Apply principles of Zero Trust to Microsoft Security Copilot

 Prompting within a Microsoft security product: Embedded example for Microsoft Intune

-When you use one of the embedded experiences of Copilot for Security, the scope of the data is determined by the context of the product you're using.
+When you use one of the embedded experiences of Security Copilot, the scope of the data is determined by the context of the product you're using.
 For example, if you issue a prompt within Microsoft Intune, the results are produced from data and context provided by Microsoft Intune only.

 Here's the logical architecture when issuing prompts from within the Microsoft Intune embedded experience.

-Diagram of the logical architecture for Copilot for Security with Microsoft Intune highlighted as a security product, a plugin, and Intune data types.
+Diagram of the logical architecture for Security Copilot with Microsoft Intune highlighted as a security product, a plugin, and Intune data types.

 In the diagram: